XenoxJeager/Polichat/README.md

-# Hook
+# Polichat
-The Hook Project
+The Polichat Project

 pls no merge conflicts guy